friedrith/websites-screenshoter/README.md

 ## Getting started

-### With docker

-This solution is usable with docker so that you don't need to manage the dependencies yourself.
-Follow the steps:

-1. write a config file _config.yaml_ (you can use _config.example.yaml_ as example) 2.

-### With node.js

 This project is using node.js

 1. type `yarn`
-1. write a config file _config.yaml_ (you can use _config.example.yaml_ as example) 1.
+1. write a config file _config.yaml_ (you can use _config.example.yaml_ as example)

 ```bash
 yarn generate:list